UCB’s Code of Practice - Guidance for Students on Plagiarism

 Above all, the student body is not a single grouping and UCB is aware of the need for a sympathetic approach to plagiarism, particularly in the first year of undergraduate studies and where there is no conscious attempt by the student to deceive.
 However, penalties may be applied at any time.

 The onus is on individual students to ensure that the academic conventions applicable to study at University are understood and acted upon.
 UCB will ensure that you have clear guidance on what is expected of you in terms of the referencing of source material.
-If you are worried about committing plagiarism, always seek help and advice from your year manager, module lecturer, or programme Assistant Dean.
+If you are worried about committing plagiarism, always seek help and advice from your year manager, module lecturer, or course Assistant Dean.
 Members of staff are experienced in dealing with questions about proper referencing and will be happy to help.

 The Way in Which UCB Deals with Plagiarism